 Other areas of counselling I deal with

-worry, preoccupation, low mood, feeling empty, feeling directionless, feeling dissatisfied, family concerns, family decisions, life decisions, men's issues, fatherhood, identity issues, life stage issues, work stress, retirement, LGBT issues, personal development, self-awareness, social media, social media pressures, grandparent issues, grandparent as main carer, friendship politics, intergenerational issues
+worry, preoccupation, low mood, feeling empty, feeling directionless, feeling dissatisfied, stress, feeling stressed, family concerns, family decisions, teenagers, adolescence, school, college, university, school refusal, friendship issues, life decisions, men's issues, fatherhood, identity issues, life stage issues, midlife crisis, work stress, retirement, LGBT issues, personal development, self-awareness, social media, social media pressures, grandparents, grandparent issues, grandparent as main carer, friendship politics, intergenerational issues

-My usual fee is £10 for the first counselling session (which gives you a no-obligation chance to meet me, ask questions, find out if I'm someone you'd be interested to work with; it also gives me a chance to find more about what has brought you to counselling, and to make sure I'm competent and ready to work with you about this - if it seems I'm not, I'll talk with you about this, and make every effort to match you with someone who is).
+My usual fee is £10 for the first telephone or online counselling session (which gives you a no-obligation chance to meet me and to find out if I'm someone you'd be interested to work with; it also gives me a chance to find more about what's brought you to counselling, and to make sure I'm competent and ready to work with you on your concerns - if it seems I'm not, I'll make every effort to match you with someone who is).

-If you contact me by phone or email, I can send you (by post or email) further information to help you decide whether to book a first counselling session.
+If you contact me by phone or email, I can send you further information to help you decide whether to book a first counselling session.